Andresqqall/book_reader/README.md

 1. Open the .env file in your project's root directory.
 If it doesn't exist, create one.

-2. Add the following lines to the .env file:
+2. Add the following lines to the .env file:<br />
   EMAIL_HOST=your_email_host <br />
   EMAIL_PORT=your_email_port <br />
   EMAIL_USE_TLS=your_email_use_tls <br />